ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 The rationales of the 10 points, as the annotated version shows, are mostly defenses against open washing and ill-licensing tricks.
 The OSI-AI page [^osi_ai] cites the freedom of run, study, modify, and share.

 So in the philosophical root, the open source movement is still free software but more means to ends.
+But let's say the pre-2000 era, the main goal is to let more business release their source code in a friendly way.
+Also, for business, they want to get the benefit of "more eye balls and less bugs."

 ## Free Software Foundation's take on AI

-In October 2024, Free Software Foundation released a post [^fsf_ai] on their view point of AI.
+In October 2024, Free Software Foundation released a post on their view point of AI. [^fsf_ai]

-It cites the difficulty to find the "source code" of the machine learning model.
+It recognizes the difficulty to treat machine learning model like the good old software.
+"Machine learning applications are only partially software," it says.

+"The model parameters are not comprehensible as such by humans, so it is not practical to study or adapt an ML application by analyzing or editing model parameters directly."

+It also requires the training data to be released to be qualified as libre.

-Freedom may not equal to justice.
+It further acknowledged that freedom may not equal to justice.

+> FSF considers all nonfree software to be unjust to its users because it denies them the freedom to control their own computing.
+A further question is whether all nonfree ML applications are ethically unjust.
+It may be that some nonfree ML have valid moral reasons for not releasing training data, such as personal medical data.
+In that case, we would describe the application as a whole as nonfree.
+But using it could be ethically excusable if it helps you do a specialized job that is vital for society, such as diagnosing disease or injury.
+For the FSF to consider usage of such a nonfree ML application to be just, its component software must be free, and the ML application as a whole would have to be distributed to users in a form and manner that reasonably and flexibly supports incremental training, or retraining differently from scratch, or both.

 ## Open source Initiative's take on AI

+Released October 2024, similar to the release of FSF's post, OSI also released an open source AI definition. [^osi_ai]

+It cites the four freedoms.
+To qualify for open sourced AI, share Data Information of the training data, source code to train and run, and model weights.

+A FAQ explains the decision to exclude opening the training data. [^osi_ai_faq] There are cases of definitly not sharable data like Medical data, legally trainable but not sharable like copy-righted data.
+Even the most sharable data like open data and public domain data could have edge cases like countries have different definitions on them.

+The FAQ also mentioned the OSI AI definition does not care about ethical issues.
+It points the ethical and trustworthy issue to a separate OECD document.

 ## Why do we want freedom?

 - Developement
 - Justice